Online Eye Movement Desensitisation & Reprocessing (EMDR) Therapy

 In EMDR therapy, Rashida first focused on stabilisation and nervous system regulation to support safety and containment.
 EMDR processing then targeted specific memories, including moments of having to deny family visits and a memory of feeling trapped whilst completing rotas late at night after emotionally overwhelming shifts.

-Bilateral stimulation was delivered through guided eye movements during online sessions.
+Bilateral stimulation was delivered through guided eye movements during online EMDR sessions.
 As processing progressed, the emotional intensity of these memories reduced.
 Rashida reported a softening of guilt and self-blame, greater compassion towards herself, and an increased ability to reflect on her actions within the reality of the system she was working in.
 This allowed her to reconnect with her values without being overwhelmed by shame or exhaustion.

 *Rashida is a fictious character that I've created for the purposes of demonstrating how EMDR works.
 The information here comes from many years experience working with similar themes arising from clients.